LolitaDias/Python-Financial-Data_Election-Result-Analysis/README.md

 Both of these challenges(PyBank and PyPoll) encompasses a real-world situation where our Python scripting skills can come in handy.

-1. Create a new repository for this project called `python-challenge`. **Do not add this homework to an existing repository**.

 2. Clone the new repository to your computer.